 Some of his more famous work

 A much of his work is today not played, but he has some pieces that have endured the test of time and are yet regularly performed to date.
 Of course, there is his way for guitar and his 20 studies, and while these are instructional works, they are also composed of many pieces and arrangements that stand solely on their right.
 Some of his more popular pieces incorporate his Opus 35 number 22 in B minor that is often called “The Moonlight Etude.”
-If you are looking for a piece to listen to you can easily find recordings of this eerie piece which is presumably his most famous.
-Different of his famous pieces is his distinctions on Mozart’s Magic Flute (Opus 9).
+Young Julian Bream played this piece at the London Philharmonic Society for Guitarist in 1945.
+If you are looking for a piece to listen to, you can easily find recordings of this eerie piece which is presumably his most famous.
+Another renowned work would be Introduction and Variations on a Theme by Mozart (Opus 9).
 This is a known piece and a perennial love of guitarists.

 Some of the contemporary classical guitarists have included Sor’s compositions into their repertoire, and you can easily find works.
 There are also numerous CDs by current performers that are dedicated solely to the work of Sor.